-That being said, it's a good practice to clean out properties that are no longer useful to you.
-If for any reason you find that you would like to get rid of a custom property that you created in your account, you can do so within the profile itself.
+It is best practice to clean out properties that are no longer useful to you.
+If you want to delete a custom property that you created in your account, you can do so within the profile itself.
 You cannot, however, delete Klaviyo properties because they are default Klaviyo properties that are built into the platform.

-Under Information, you will see your custom properties for this profile listed.
+To delete a property from a single profile, head to the Information section of that profile and find that custom property.
 Next to the property is a pencil to edit and a red X to delete it.
 Click the X.

 The phrase, Delete property? will appear.
 Select Yes.

-However, deleting a property from one account will not automatically delete it from other profiles.
+Note that deleting a property from one profile will not automatically delete it from other profiles.
 This should only be done when you want to remove properties from a single, or a small, number of profiles.

 Use Profile Properties

-You’ve learned what properties are, how to upload them in your account, and how to manage them.
+You’ve learned what properties are, how to upload them, and how to manage them.
 Now, the question is: how do you use profile properties?
-In this section, we'll go through examples of how to strategically use Klaviyo and custom properties in your account.
+In this section, we'll go through examples of how to use Klaviyo and custom properties in your account.